trivik261/VC-Net/README.md

 # Questions

-If you wang to use Tongren and Kailuan dataset,please contact ‘hujingfei24@163.com‘
+If you want to use Tongren and Kailuan dataset,please contact ‘hujingfei24@163.com‘